 ASAM Fellows Program, is offered for up to 5 undergraduate Penn students from a variety of disciplines.
 The ASAM Fellows Program provide the chance to enhance critical thinking skills, learn about new areas of research, and strengthen knowledge of Asian American Studies.
 It is an excellent opportunity to build the resume while exploring interests and learning valuable skills for the future career of every fellow.

 The Asian American Studies Program, in partnership with the University’s Undergraduate Advisory Board (UAB) and the Graduate Asian American Students Association (GASAM), sponsors conferences and events including film screenings, academic talks, and performances.
-Among these activities the Program organizes two ongoing speaker series, informal talks in Food for Thought and the Citizenship Series: Asian Americans Across the Disciplines.
+Among these activities the Program organizes two ongoing speaker series, informal talks in Food for Thought and scholarly lectures in Asian America Across the Disciplines.
 This 2020-21 academic year ASAM will be holding another speaker series Linked Fate.